Our Philosophy – from the Directors

 Mike and Jan Becker have been operating helicopters on the Sunshine Coast since 1995.
 Originally based at the old Noosa Aerodrome, in an old tin shed, called Noosa Helicopters, it had very humble beginnings.

 In 1997 Mike and Jan secured a site at the Sunshine Coast airport and built the business into a fully integrated helicopter organisation, with its own engineering facility; an accredited international pilot training academy for theory and flight training; and authored 25+ books and training DVDs that are sold worldwide.
+Building on their success in 2017, Becker Helicopters then went on to establish a base of operations in the Upper Spencer Gulf region of Australia to take the company to the next level.

 Our national and international reputation